 The Family That Plays Together…

 Fifteen years later, we are still heavily involved in this Huntsville tradition.
-This year, my husband Jeff is directing the show for the third time; my Dad is Technical Director (that means he’s in charge of the set, lights, sound and special effects all working together) and my Mom is Head Costumer, both of them having served in these roles for over a decade; and Jeff and I have kids of our own that are part of the production, acting or working backstage.
+One year, my husband Jeff was directing the show for the umpteenth time; my Dad was Technical Director (that means he’s in charge of the set, lights, sound and special effects all working together) and my Mom was Head Costumer, both of them having served in these roles for over a decade.
+Plus Jeff and I have kids of our own that are part of the production, acting or working backstage.

 We’ve found that theatre can be hard to explain to “outsiders”.
 Not everyone understands why we would want to add stress to an already full holiday schedule (Jeff is a photographer, so…) or dedicate two whole weeks to being at the theatre every night.
 We have friends who just don’t “get” it.
 And I’m not sure how to describe the feeling of working on a show with your family.
 The best way I can is to say it’s like playing a team sport, except your team wins every night.

 The “team” at Fantasy is made up of many families just like mine.
 In this production of “A Christmas Carol”, Corbin Holland is playing Bob Cratchit, and his three talented kids are in the cast too.
 Tiny Tim’s real-life father is the Toy Vendor.
 Caroler Kristy Parker and her Fezziwig hubby Wayne are the proud parents of a bunch of cute kiddos, also in the show.
 And this isn’t all of them!
 I could go on and on naming the individual families that come together to form the Fantasy family.